Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 Disadvantages of Psychographic Segmentation

-Maslow (1943) initially stated that individuals must satisfy lower level deficit needs before meeting higher level growth needs.
-However, he later clarified that satisfaction of a needs is not an “all-or-none” phenomenon, admitting that his earlier statements may have given, for example, “the false impression that a need must be satisfied 100 per cent before the next need emerges”.
-According to Maslow’s theory, human needs can be divided into five categories.
+Maslow (1943) initially stated that individuals must satisfy lower-level deficit needs before meeting higher-level growth needs.
+It is a well-known content theory of motivation.
+However, he later clarified that satisfaction of a need is not an “all-or-none” phenomenon, admitting that his earlier statements may have given, for example, “the false impression that a need must be satisfied 100 percent before the next need emerges”.
+According to Maslow's theory, human needs can be divided into five categories.
 These are physical, safety, belongings, love, esteem, and self-actualization needs.

 1. Physical needs: Physical needs are basic human requirements for livelihood, for example, water, food, rest, warmth, and so on.